Mykolaua1986/cash_bills_distribution/README.md

 # cash_bills_distribution
-This method allows you to distribute available cash bills between array of amounts you need to hand out the method, by the way, seeks for minimal amount of bills that will be handed out per each payment
+This method allows you to distribute available cash bills between amounts of array, you need to hand out
+The method, by the way, seeks for minimal amount of bills that will be handed out, per each payment

 ## Additional Python Libraries Required:
 ### Pandas